Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 # 2. The Architecture

 ### Folder Structure

-Displayed below is the folder structure of how Toucaan organizes _all_ css.
+Displayed below is the folder structure of how Toucaan will organize _all_ the css your application will require.

+**"Everything that is used by an app, lives within the app!"**

 ```bash
 project-root